wazuh/wazuh-documentation/source/user-manual/manager/index.rst

 Wazuh server administration
 ===========================

-Wazuh manager is the system that analyzes the data received from all the agents, triggering alerts when an event matches a rule for example: intrusion detected, file changed, configuration not compliant with policy, possible rootkit, etc. It is also an agent, so it has all the features that an agent has.
-Also, the manager can forward the alerts it triggered through syslog, emails or integration with external APIs.
+The Wazuh manager is the system that analyzes the data received from all registered agents triggering alerts when an event matches a rule, for example: intrusion detected, file modified, configuration not compliant with policy, possible rootkit, etc. The manager also operates as an agent on the local machine, so it has all the features that an agent has.
+Also, the manager can forward the alerts it triggers through syslog, emails or integrated external APIs.

 .. topic:: Contents